 "Loads," the boy assured her.
 "Care to join me?"

 Summoning the remaining shreds of her courage Daphne stepped out onto the walkway between the coaching stocks, swaying back and forth with them.
 As quickly as possible she crossed the distance and grasped the closest rung to the ladder only to lean against it and rest her forehead against its cool metal for a moment.

-Without really knowing how she did it the young blonde managed to get her feet upon the ladder and slowly climb.
-As she neared the top she suddenly saw a hand before her face.
-Grateful for it she quickly grasped the proffered member, feeling slightly reassured upon feeling the boy's firm grip on her fingers, before allowing herself to be assisted to the top of the carriage.
+Without really knowing how she did it the young blonde managed to get her feet on the ladder and slowly climb.
+As she neared the top, she suddenly saw a hand before her face.
+Grateful for it, she quickly grasped the proffered member, feeling slightly reassured upon feeling the boy's firm grip on her fingers, before allowing herself to be assisted to the top of the carriage.

 "Here," the boys said kneeling down beside her at the same time as she felt the robes he had been wearing wrap around her shoulders and shelter her from the cold breeze.
 "It's colder up here than down below," he offered, tucking the robes around her till all of her was covered but her head.